Energy costs can be reduced by managing your overall energy demand and the way it fluctuates from one period to the next.

-Implementing energy efficiency opportunities permanently reduces energy usage, lowering both total demand and consumption charges.
+Implementing energy efficiency opportunities reduces energy usage, lowering both demand and consumption charges.

 Substitution of energy source

-Sometimes, it can pay off to switch the energy source your business is using or to consider using onsite generation or cogeneration to provide all or part of your energy requirements.
+Sometimes it can pay to switch your source of energy or use onsite generation to provide all or part of your energy requirements.

-Before committing to a new energy source onsite, do your due diligence to ensure you understand the financial and maintenance commitments for any onsite facilities, including the sourcing and storing of fuel to run them.
+Before committing to a new energy source onsite, ensure you understand the financial and maintenance commitments for any onsite facilities.
+This includes the sourcing and storing of fuel to run them.

 Bankstown Sports Club was approached by a demand side aggregator following pending network capacity problems in the local area.
-The club entered an agreement to provide network support, using on site generation, because this was clearly preferable to facing loss of supply due to network outages.
+The club entered an agreement to provide network support using on-site generation as this was preferred to a potential loss of supply due to network outages.

-The initial agreement included payment of a ‘standby’ fee and a ‘dispatch’ fee and extended for one summer period.
+The initial agreement included payment of a ‘standby’ fee and ‘dispatch’ fee and was extended for one summer period.
 The club’s ‘standby’ generators were dispatched twice under this agreement.

 Load shifting involves shifting energy consumption to another time period, typically when prices are lower.
-It can generate returns that may more than compensate for the costs of lost production, organisational training and administration of the demand-side response measures.
+It can generate returns that compensate for the costs of lost production, training and administration of demand-side response measures.

-Load shifting can help end users reduce their total demand charges, but may not necessarily reduce overall usage charges.
-Additional power is often required at other times to undertake the rescheduled processes or to return processes to the appropriate temperatures.
-However, end users can still benefit if they are able to shift their load during times of high wholesale spot prices, and capture the value of load shifting.
+Load shifting can help end-users reduce total demand charges but may not reduce overall usage charges.
+Additional power is often required at other times to undertake the rescheduled processes or return them to the appropriate temperature.
+However, end-users can still benefit if they are able to shift their load during times of high wholesale spot prices and capture the value of load shifting.

 Capturing the benefits of load shifting

-Demand bidding provides an opportunity to capitalise on shifting load from a peak demand period, when wholesale market prices are high, to a time period when demand and wholesale market prices are lower.
+Demand bidding is an opportunity to capitalise on shifting load from a peak demand period to a period when demand and wholesale prices are lower.

-The load you are willing to shed can be offered to the market through a demand-side aggregator or your energy retailer.
-A higher risk approach, but with potentially greater rewards, is to deal directly with a network service provider, wholesale energy markets or through financial contracts.
+The load you are willing to shed can be offered to the market through a demand side aggregator or your energy retailer.
+A higher risk approach with potentially greater rewards is dealing directly with a network service provider, wholesale energy markets or through financial contracts.

-Amcor entered into an agreement with a demand-side aggregator which allowed a significant financial benefit from reducing load or running onsite backup generators for short periods of time.
+Amcor entered into an agreement with a demand side aggregator which meant a financial benefit from reducing load or running onsite backup generators for short periods of time.

-Amcor also used their demand-side aggregator to provide demand side response services in Western Australia using approximately 1.7 MW of load that could be turned off at short notice.
-The demand-side aggregator aggregated Amcor’s capacity into a reliable portfolio and contracts for Reserve Capacity with the Western Australian Independent Market Operator through the Reserve Capacity Mechanism.
+Amcor also used their demand side aggregator to provide demand side response services in Western Australia, using 1.7 MW of load that could be turned off at short notice.
+The demand side aggregator aggregated Amcor’s capacity into a reliable portfolio and contracts for reserve capacity with the Western Australian Independent Market Operator through the Reserve Capacity Mechanism.

 Reducing energy use at peak times is called peak shaving or peak clipping.
 Peak shaving can realise a range of benefits when it coincides with peak demand, and therefore peak prices, in the wholesale market.

-Peak shaving, as illustrated in the figure below, can be achieved by shedding load or by using onsite standby generation facilities during peak times.
-When reducing usage at peak times, it can enable you to stay within your contract’s maximum demand and to optimise network and retail tariff costs.
+Peak shaving can be achieved by shedding load or using onsite standby generation facilities during peak times.
+Reducing usage at peak times can enable you to stay within your contract’s maximum demand and optimise network and retail tariff costs.

 Peak shaving is most appropriate when: